Mosqlimate-project/sprint-template/scores/scores.md

 | ![MG - 2023](./figures/ranking_MG_2023.png) | ![MG - 2024](./figures/ranking_MG_2024.png) |

 ### Global ranking
-The global rank for each mandatory state and year is:
+The global rank summarizes the performance of the models among all five states using the six scores described above.
+The results are presented per year.

 | Global - 2023 | Global - 2024 |
 |--------|--------|